lsst-sqre/sqr-033/index.rst

 This way, the run ID links the SQuaSH and the QA dashboard.
 We also assume a service provided by the Workflow System in which the QA dashboard can introspect the path to the output data repository, code version, and configuration from the run ID.

 .. note::

   Such a service is generaly useful.
 To mention another use case, we envision using the notebook-based report system :sqr:`023` :cite:`SQR-023` for generating periodic reports (e.g., :sqr:`026` :cite:`SQR-026`) where the run ID is a template variable.

-SQuaSH primarily job is to discover run IDs that present metric regressions, and from those run IDs, the QA dashboard enables the drill-down functionality into specific metric values.
+SQuaSH's primary job is then to discover run IDs that present misbehaving metrics.
+Given the run ID, the  QA dashboard can get the information needed from the Workflow System for further investigation.

 Given the assumptions above, to fulfill |36|, the minimum set of information that SQuaSH needs to store is: